Get insider access

 • Can fall off of your head with moderate movement.

-The Focal Bathys are decent for office use.
-These over-ears have a very comfortable fit, and their ANC system easily blocks background noise like coworker chit-chat so you can focus on your work.
+The Focal Bathys are good for office use.
+These over-ears have a very comfortable fit, and their ANC system attenuates background noise like coworker chit-chat so you can focus on your work.
 Even though they have an integrated mic, the recording quality is only passable.
-The headphones don't support multi-device pairing either, so you can't connect them to more than one device at a time.
+On the upside, the headphones support multi-device pairing, so you can connect them to your PC and smartphone simultaneously.

 Pros